sxsw/rfm/README.md

 ### Compatibility

 Ginjo-rfm 2.0 is compatible with previous versions of Rfm - Ginjo, Lardawge, and SFR.
-However, much has been changed in the low-level workings of the code, in orer to pave the way for data modeling and flexible XML adapters.
+However, much has been changed in the low-level workings of the code.
 If you have scripts that reach deep into the guts of Rfm 1.0 thru 1.4.x, you may find that some things are slightly different in 2.0.
 Additionally, some long-standing bugs have been fixed that may have been so de rigeur, that the "correct behavior" in Rfm 2.0 may break scripts that relied on the previously buggy functions.
 These low level changes, and the addition of major new functionality, led the decision to release this version of Rfm as 2.0, instead of 1.5.

 ## Installation

 Ginjo-rfm requires ActiveSupport for several features, including XML parsing.
-Rfm has been tested and works with ActiveSupport 2.3.5 thru 3.1.3.
+Rfm has been tested and works with ActiveSupport 2.3.5 thru 3.1.3, on both ruby 1.8.7 and ruby 1.9.2.
 ActiveModel requires ActiveSupport 3+ and is not compatible with ActiveSupport 2.3.x.
 So while you CAN use ginjo-rfm with Rails 2.3, you will not have ActiveModel features like callbacks and validations.
-Basic model functionality and Filemaker interaction will continue to work, unaffected by the presence or absence of ActiveModel.
+Basic modeling functionality and Filemaker interaction will continue to work, unaffected by the presence or absence of ActiveModel.

-For the best performance, it is recommended that you use the Ox, LibXML, or Nokogiri parser.
+For the best performance, it is recommended that you use the Ox, LibXML, Nokogiri, or Hpricot parser.
 Ginjo-rfm does not require these gems by dependency, so you will have to make sure they are installed on your machine and/or specified in your Gemfile, if you wish to use them.
+If you don't want to install any of these parsers, Rfm will use the REXML parser, included with the Ruby standard library.
 Similarly, ginjo-rfm does not require ActiveModel by dependency, so also make sure that is installed and/or specified in your Gemfile, if you wish to use ActiveModel features.

+Note that the installation of Ox, Libsml-ruby, Nokogiri, or Hpricot will require further dependencies.
+Please see the install instructions for each parser to get them installed and running on your system.

 ### Using Bundler and/or Rails >= 3.0

-In the Gemfile:
+In your Gemfile:

 	   gem 'ginjo-rfm'
 	   gem 'ox'          # optional